Conjunctive Queries with Free Access Patterns under Updates

-While we use the sum operator to aggregate multiplicities, we use the operator $\odot$ (Definition~\ref{def:p-structure}) to aggregate probabilities.
-For any given two probabilities $p_1$ and $p_1$, we can compute $p_1 \odot p_2$ in constant time, assuming that the basic arithmetic operations subtraction, multiplication, and division can be performed in constant time.
-Thus, the overhead added to the maintenance cost by the probability computation is constant.
-The correctness of the probabilities assigned to tuples in views follows from Propositions~\ref{prop:p-structure_group} and \ref{prop:pdb-cqap0-independence}.
+In each case computing $(q^{new}, m^{new})$ takes constant time.
+From $(q^{old}, m^{old})$ and $(q^{new}, m^{new})$, computing the aggregated probability before and after the update, needed for subsequent propagation in the view tree, also takes constant time.
+Overall, the overhead added to the maintenance cost by the probability computation is constant.
+The correctness of the probabilities assigned to tuples in views follows from Proposition~\ref{prop:pdb-cqap0-independence}. \end{enumerate}